-We meet regularly, sometimes in larger gatherings, but we avoid superficial, pretentious meetings.
-Therefor we mostly meet in home “Fellowship Groups” in North Central Idaho in the Lewiston, Orofino, Kamiah, Kooskia, Grangeville and Lapwai areas.
+We meet regularly, sometimes in larger gatherings, but we consider relationships to be very important and so, while we do host larger meetings sometimes, we mostly meet in home “Fellowship Groups” in North Central Idaho in the Lewiston, Orofino, Kamiah, Kooskia, Grangeville and Lapwai areas.
 Feel free to contact us for further information.

-If you are outside of these areas please scroll down for information about our Healing and Revival ministry, our radio ministry, and our Shalom online Community.
-We ould love to visit with you there.
+If you are outside of these areas please scroll down for information about our Healing and Revival ministry, our radio ministry, and our online Community.
+We would love to visit with you there.

 Join Our Online Community